How “Poisoned” AI Can Cripple Big Models and Spread Dangerous Misinformation

-Research conducted by a team of scientists from the British Institute for Artificial Intelligence Security, the Alan Turing Institute (UK), and the AI research company Anthropic (USA) revealed that it only takes adding 250 malicious files to poison millions of training data points for a model.
+A team from the British Institute for Artificial Intelligence Security, the Alan Turing Institute (UK), and the AI company Anthropic found that adding just 250 malicious files can poison millions of a model’s training data points.

 So, what is AI “poisoning” and what are its dangers?

-This term refers to the process of deliberately training an AI model with incorrect actions to distort its knowledge and behavior, leading to ineffective performance, frequent errors, and the execution of harmful functions.
+The term describes deliberately training an AI model on incorrect or manipulated data to skew its knowledge and behavior, causing poor performance, frequent errors, and potentially harmful outputs.

-When such manipulation occurs during the training of an AI model, it is called “data poisoning.”
-Meanwhile, “model poisoning” refers to when attackers alter the model itself after training.
-Both processes often intertwine.
+When this manipulation happens during training, it’s called “data poisoning.”
+By contrast, “model poisoning” means attackers alter the model itself after training.
+The two often overlap.

 laptop screen